 Especially in our globalised working world, it is important to act openly and respectfully towards foreign cultures and religions.
 An example: Christmas is one of the most important holidays of the year for Christianity and is firmly anchored in German culture.
 But what about employees with Muslim, Jewish, Buddhist, Hindu or generally other religious and cultural affiliations?
 Just because their festivals are not celebrated in Germany, this should not mean that they cannot celebrate them – or that they can only celebrate them to a limited extent because daily work has to be done on these important occasions.

-It is therefore considered a correspondingly strong positive statement when companies use corporate benefits to communicate that the practice of religious and cultural festivities will not be affected by the new job.
+Therefore, it is considered a correspondingly strong positive statement when companies use corporate benefits to communicate that the practice of religious and cultural festivities will not be affected by the new job.

 Attracting talent with appropriate corporate benefits